p0dalirius/ipsourcebypass/README.md

                         Save results to specified JSON file.
 ```

-## Autodetecting responses that stands out
+## Auto-detecting responses that stands out

 Results are sorted by uniqueness of their response's length.
 This means that the results with unique response length will be on top, and results with response's length occurring multiple times at the bottom: